santiagoelianm/FPGA-Based-Radar-Back-End/README.md

 # Development of FPGA-Based Radar Back-End

-This repository contains the LabVIEW FPGA implementation developed for the paper **"Development of FPGA-Based Radar Back-End"** published in IEEE Latin America Transactions.
+This repository contains the LabVIEW FPGA implementation developed for the paper **"Development of FPGA-Based Radar Back-End"** published in IEEE Latin America Transactions with Submission ID: 10102.

 ---